Validation Studies

 A bakery owner is planning to expand her business.
 Before that, she wants to know how many people from the neighborhood buy her bakery products.
 She splits the neighborhood into several areas and randomly selects customers to form cluster samples.
 Then she surveys every member chosen from the neighborhood for her research.

 Let’s say the management of a toy company wants to examine how all of its outlets are performing in the market.
-The management divides the outlets based on their location and randomly selects samples to form clusters.
-Then they use the cluster sample to study the performance of all the outlets.
+The management divides the outlets based on location and randomly selects samples to form clusters.
+Then they used the cluster sample to study the performance of all the outlets.

 [Related read: Guide to Sampling Methods]